Module table

 Create a table from an opened file stream.

-have same meaning as for table_new.
-If unsuccesful, the table’serror
+optshave same meaning as for table_new.
+If unsuccesful, the table’serrorfield will be non-NULL.Parameters:

 - in FILE *